About the Apartment Association of Greater Augusta

-Currently we have over 150 members, including Owner/Manager members and Associate Members.
+Currently, we have over 150 members, including Owner/Manager members and Associate Members.
 There are over 115 properties (represented by 50+ management companies) belonging to AAGA.
-These properties manage over 16,000 apartment homes in the area.
+These properties manage over 16,300 apartment homes in the area.

 Q. What does it cost to join AAGA?

-Refer to our Become A Member page for specific information on membership benefits & to apply.
+Refer to our Become A Member page for specific information on dues, membership benefits, and how to apply.